Early Beginnings

 In September 2016 Viviana returned to The Royal Ballet to coach a revival of Kenneth MacMillan's Anastasia.
 She went on to coach ballets including The Nutcracker, The Sleeping Beauty, The Judas Tree and Manon for The Royal Ballet; Swan Lake and Romeo and Juliet for ABT; and Manon for ENB.

 April 2018 saw the debut of Viviana Durante Company at the Barbican Centre, for which Viviana restaged three early Kenneth MacMillan ballets, House of Birds, Danses Concertantes and Laiderette.
 The dancers included Thiago Soares, Lauren Cuthbertson, Francesca Hayward and Yasmine Naghdi together with Ballet Black and dancers from Scottish Ballet.
 In Dancing Times, Graham Watts called the production “an outstanding, purposeful debut.”
 In May 2019 the Company produced a semi-staged version of Brecht/Weill's Seven Deadly Sins, together with a new work by Javier de Frutos, 8:38, made on Viviana and Mbulelo Ndabeni, that marked Viviana's return to the stage after a long absence.
 The TLS praised the programme as “a marvellous thing.”
 February 2020 saw the debut of Isadora Now at the Barbican Theatre, featuring an all-female company in a triple bill inspired by Isadora Duncan, including a reconstruction of Duncan's Dance of the Furies, Frederick Ashton's Five Brahms Waltzes in the Manner of Isadora Duncan, and a new group work, Unda, by Joy Alpuerto Ritter.
 The Wonderful World of Dance praised the production as "exquisite and unforgettable."
-The production toured to the Bolshoi Theatre's DanceInversion Festival in Moscow in 2021.
+In the midst of the Covid-19 pandemic it toured to the Bolshoi Theatre's DanceInversion Festival in Moscow in 2021.

 Viviana has taught and coached internationally and was a mentor for BBC Young Dancer (2017).
-She has twice been a judge at the Prix de Lausanne, in 2011 and 2016, and was Vice-President of the Jury in 2022.
+She has three times been a judge at the Prix de Lausanne, in 2011 and 2016, and was Vice-President of the Jury in 2022.
 She has judged the Beijing International Ballet and Choreography Competition (2017 and 2019), the Royal Ballet School’s Ursula Moreton Choreographic Competition (2011) and Kenneth MacMillan Choreographic Competition (2017), ENB Emerging Dancer (2016), Hong Kong Ballet Group Stars Award (2016 and 2017), Premio Maria Taglioni (2019), Dance Open America (2021), Sibiu Dance Competition (2021) and Youth America Grand Prix (2021).
-In 2019 she opened the Belgrade Festival as guest of honour.
+In 2019 she opened the Belgrade Festival as its guest of honour.

 As a choreographer, she has created new work at Dance Base, Edinburgh and the National Theatre Studio, London and has collaborated with director Richard Eyre and Oscar-winning composer Dario Marianelli on a ballet adaptation of Anthony Minghella's Truly, Madly, Deeply.
+She created an original choreography for the premiere of The Crown at the Theatre Royal, Drury Lane.

 Viviana is the consultant editor of the 2018 DK book Ballet: The Definitive Illustrated History.
 She holds a Diploma of Dance Teaching from the Royal Ballet School and a Diploma in Dance Teaching and Learning from Trinity College London.
-She is a patron of the Hammond School and New English Ballet Theatre and a trustee of Dancers Career Development.
-In 2019 Viviana was appointed Director of Dance and in 2020 Artistic Director at English National Ballet School.
-In 2020 she instigated World Ballet School Day, which brought together twelve leading ballet institutions to give a global platform to young dance artists.
-The second edition took place in November 2021, and she currently serves as the organisation's president.
-In 2022 she instigated and directed Unite for Ukraine, a collaboration of six UK ballet schools at Sadler's Wells.
+She is a patron of the Hammond School and New English Ballet Theatre and has been a board member of One Dance UK and a trustee of Dancers Career Development.

-Viviana is married to the British author Nigel Cliff.
-They and their son Orlando live in London.
+Viviana is a patron of the Hammond School and New English Ballet Theatre.
+She is married to the British author Nigel Cliff and they and their son Orlando live in London.